Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Extension: Heuristic AoI Enhancement upon Extra Knowledge

+with which the convexity of Problem~\eqref{problem_blocklength_blind} still hold.
+Therefore, it can still be solved efficiently.
+However, it is worth to mention that the sub-carrier assignment is no longer uniformly allocated.
+Moreover, to solve such convex problem requires a complexity of $\mathcal{O}(l^2)$.

-If the full channel measurement with frequency-selective fading characteristics is available for all UEs in the current transmitting cluster, we can further improve the performance by exploiting a sub-carrier assignment.
+On the other hand, if the full frequency-selective channel measurement is available for all UEs in the current transmitting cluster, we can further improve the performance by exploiting a water-filling alike sub-carrier assignment.
 Generally, we aim at an optimal assignment that balances the PERs among all UEs scheduled to transmit.
-This can be achieved by a recursive optimization algorithm, which is briefly summarized with the pseudo code in Fig.~\ref{alg:subcarrier_assignment}.
+This can be achieved by a recursive optimization algorithm with sorting and selection, which results a computational complexity of $\mathcal{O}(2Ml!\log l!)$.
+It is briefly summarized with the pseudo code in Fig.~\ref{alg:subcarrier_assignment}.